Nepalese Muslims: History

 Following Nepal's unification, King Prithvi Narayan Shah also encouraged Muslim traders to settle down with their families.
-Besides trade, the Muslims from Afghanistan and India were experts in manufacturing guns, cartridges and canons, while others were useful in international diplomacy because of their knowledge of Persian and Arabic.
+Besides trade, the Muslims from Afghanistan and India were experts in manufacturing guns, cartridges, and cannons, while others were useful in international diplomacy because of their knowledge of Persian and Arabic.

 Many Muslims, especially Kashmiri traders, are said to have fled to India during the economic blockade that Prithvi Narayan Shah imposed on the Valley.
 Fearing persecution from a Hindu king due to their religion and their ties with the Mallas, the traders left despite assurances that they would come to no harm.
 By 1774, only a handful of Kashmiri merchants remained.
 Even so, Kashmiri traders proved to be a great help during the unification process.
 Historians say that Prithvi Narayan Shah employed them as spies and informants as they had personal contacts with the Malla rulers.
 After his victory, he gave them permission to build a mosque, now near Tri-Chandra Campus (Nepali Jame Masjid, Ghantaghar).

-During Jang Bahadur Rana's regime, a large number of Muslims migrated to the tarai from India fleeing persecution by the British army during the Sepoy Mutiny in 1857.
+During Jang Bahadur Rana's regime, a large number of Muslims migrated to the Terai from India fleeing persecution by the British army during the Sepoy Mutiny in 1857.
 These refugees settled in the Terai region, selling leather goods or working as agricultural labourers.
 A senior courtier to the Mughal Emperor Bahadur Shah Zafar also fled to Kathmandu.
 Later, he renovated the Jama Masjid and was buried there.
-During the Sepoy Mutiny, Begum Hazrat Mahal, wife of Nawab Wajid Ali Shah of Lucknow also escaped to Kathmandu via Nepalganj and was allowed by Jang Bahadur to take refuge in Nepal.
+During the Sepoy Mutiny, Begum Hazrat Mahal, wife of Nawab Wajid Ali Shah of Lucknow, also escaped to Kathmandu via Nepalganj and was allowed by Jang Bahadur to take refuge in Nepal.
 She settled down at the Thapathali Durbar and later died in Kathmandu and was also buried at the Nepali mosque.

 Classification

-The history of the Muslim community in Nepal is in fact the history of three distinct groups, the Tibetans,Hindustani, Kashmiris and the Madhesi.
+The history of the Muslim community in Nepal is in fact the history of four distinct groups, the Tibetans, Hindustanis, Kashmiris, and Madheshis.
+Muslims are treated as a ethnicity rather than a religious group in Nepal.

+Newar Muslims

+A small number of Newars in the Kathmandu Valley identify as Muslims, commonly referred to as Newar Muslims.
+While the majority of Newars follow Hinduism or Buddhism, this minority practices Islam while continuing to speak Nepal Bhasa and participate in elements of Newar social life.
+The community is primarily concentrated in areas such as Kathmandu, Bhaktapur, and Lalitpur.
+Despite their distinct religious identity, Newar Muslims are generally integrated into the broader Newar society and maintain cultural ties within the community.

 Kashmiri Muslims

 According to the Vamshavalis, Kashmiri Muslims arrived in Kathmandu during the reign of King Rama Malla (1484-1520 AD).
-They built a mosque, the Kashmiri Takia, and engaged in different occupations such as scribes to correspond with the Delhi Sultanate, and as scent manufacturers, musicians and bangle suppliers.
+They built a mosque, the Kashmiri Takia, and engaged in different occupations such as scribes to correspond with the Delhi Sultanate, and as scent manufacturers, musicians, and bangle suppliers.
 Some were admitted as courtiers to the Malla durbar, and many traded with Tibet.
 The descendants of these migrants live in Kathmandu, numbering about two thousand.
 They tend to be well-educated and speak a mixture of Nepali and Urdu at home rather than Kashmiri.
-Many Kashmiri Muslims of Kathmandu are also fluent in Newari.
-While many work as businessmen, some have joined government service or entered politics.